tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 No `chmod` of the files is needed.<br>
 No restart of cron is needed.

+Enable execution of the files target of the cron

+    sudo chmod +x sh/*

 ## Log files

 Create directrory to host logs

     sudo mkdir /var/log/aqi_luftdaten/

 ## Turn the app into a service